Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 ![Screenshot 2023-01-28 at 11 38 28 PM](https://user-images.githubusercontent.com/68071764/215308882-5d163d0d-9f3c-4353-8dbe-1935b7f905eb.png)

 Below are the timing variables for propagation delay.
 The red is input waveform and blue is output waveform of the buffer.
 The left side is rise delay and right side is fall delay.

 ![Screenshot 2023-01-29 at 11 54 06 AM](https://user-images.githubusercontent.com/68071764/215309103-8eb1af2f-dd1d-45ba-bb5b-71937aa9a7d4.png)

 Negative propagation delay is unexpected.
 That means the output comes before the input so designer needs to choose correct threshold point to produce positive delay.
 Delay threshold is usually 50% and slew rate threshold is usually 20%-80%.

 ##DAY 3: Design a Library Cell using Magic Layout and Ngspice Characterization

 Configurations on OpenLANE can be changed on the flight.
-For example, to change IO_mode to be not equidistant, use <b>% set ::env(FP_IO_MODE) 2</b>; on OpenLANE.
+For example, to change IO_mode to be not equidistant, use <b>% set ::env(FP_IO_MODE) 2;</b> on OpenLANE.
 The IO pins will not be equidistant on mode 2 (default of 1).
-Run floorplan again via % run_floorplan and view the def layout on magic.
+Run floorplan again via <b>% run_floorplan</b> and view the def layout on magic.
 However, changing the configuration on the fly will not change the runs/config.tcl, the configuration will only be available on the current session.
-To echo current value of variable: echo $::env(FP_IO_MODE)
+To echo current value of variable:<b> echo $::env(FP_IO_MODE)</b>

 <b>Designing a Library Cell:</b>
 1. SPICE deck = component connectivity (basically a netlist) of the CMOS inverter.
 2. SPICE deck values = value for W/L (0.375u/0.25u means width is 375nm and lengthis 250nm).
 PMOS should be wider in width(2x or 3x) than NMOS.
 The gate and supply voltages are normally a multiple of length (in the example, gate voltage can be 2.5V)
 3. Add nodes to surround each component and name it.
 This will be used in SPICE to identify a component.

-###SPICE Deck Netlist Description:
+### SPICE Deck Netlist Description:

 ![Screenshot 2023-01-29 at 2 52 19 AM](https://user-images.githubusercontent.com/68071764/215309427-c29b0a53-86f6-4d3e-ad8b-ba43f2743472.png)

 Notes:

-Syntax for the PMOS and NMOS descriptiom:
+- Syntax for the PMOS and NMOS descriptiom:
-[component name] [drain] [gate] [source] [substrate] [transistor type] W=[width] L=[length] All components are described based on nodes and its values .op is the start of SPICE simulation operation where Vin will be sweep from 0 to 2.5 with 0.5 steps tsmc_025um_model.mod is the model file containing the technological parameters for the 0.25um NMOS and PMOS The steps to simulate in SPICE:
+<b>'[component name] [drain] [gate] [source] [substrate] [transistor type] W=[width] L=[length]'</b>
+- All components are described based on nodes and its values
+- <b>.op</b> is the start of SPICE simulation operation where Vin will be sweep from 0 to 2.5 with 0.5 steps
+- <b>tsmc_025um_model.mod</b> is the model file containing the technological parameters for the 0.25um NMOS and PMOS The steps to simulate in SPICE:

 - source [filename].cir
 - run